saitejaseemala/gmail-clone/gmail-clone/README.md

 ## Live Hosting URL

 Not responsive for mobile yet.
 Please open in desktop.
-My apologies to all the mobile users 🙂
+My apologies to all the mobile users who tried to open this application 🙂

 liveURL: https://clone-d9d62.web.app